Ana-Wan/ScheduleHelper-project/README.md

 The backend app will execute that sql file which creates the tables for the SQL database.

 ## How the Web app receives data from the SQL database
-The backend grabs the data from SQL database in gcp (via sqlalchemy) and sends that data to the web app whenever the webapp executes a GET request to the backend API (on /courses route).
+The backend grabs the data from the local SQL database (via sqlalchemy) and sends that data to the web app whenever the webapp executes a GET request to the backend API (on /courses route).
 The App can also send data to the backend using POST requests that will be used to update the table such as for adding a new user to AppUser